WOODMAN, SPARE THAT TREE!

 The Court of Appeals held that lack of consent is an element of the tort of trespass, meaning that it was one of the issues Mrs. Chinn had to prove in order to establish a trespass.
 Still, whether she carried her burden of proof wasn’t important here, the Court said, because the trial court had concluded that Forrest and Hess had proven that the defendants reasonably believed the Schmidts were Mrs. Chinn’s agents.
 Mrs. Chinn had given the Schmidts authority to speak to Ms. Hess about the tree and the fence.
 Once the Schmidts were empowered to speak for Plaintiff, Plaintiff chose not to communicate with Defendant Marilyn Hess, and when the issue of the plum tree arose, Mrs. Chinn did not respond to messages and did not drive two miles to see the fence.
 Rather, Mrs. Chinn relied solely on the Schmidts to represent her regarding the fence and tree issue, just as she relied upon them to take care of the garden on the property they were renting.

-The combination of her intentional conduct and her want of ordinary care, Mrs. Chinn caused Forrest and Hess to believe reasonably that the Schmidts had authority to consent to removal of the tree.
+The combination of her intentional conduct and her want of ordinary care, Mrs. Chinn caused Forrest and Hess to believe reasonably that the Schmidts had the authority to consent to the removal of the tree.
 Ostensible authority in an agent is established by showing that the principal, intentionally or by want of ordinary care has caused or allowed a third person to believe the agent possesses such authority.
-It authority must be established through the acts or declarations of the principal and not the acts or declarations of the agent.
-Where the principal, like Mrs. Chinn, knows that the agent holds himself out as clothed with certain authority, and remains silent, such conduct on the part of the principal may give rise to liability.
+Such authority must be established through the acts or declarations of the principal and not the acts or declarations of the agent.
+Where the principal, like Mrs. Chinn, knows that the agent holds himself out as clothed with a certain authority, and remains silent, such conduct on the part of the principal may give rise to liability.

 – Tom Root